<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 How is it Calculated?

 There is no proprietary algorithm for the TSA Report.
-It is simple calculated by taking a score for each test/metric combination and doing the same for the other combinations.
+It is simply calculated by taking a score for each test/metric combination and doing the same for the other combinations.
 Once each test/metric combination has a score, the scores are then added together and divided by the number of combinations you select.
 This is all completed on-demand in the Hawkin Dynamics Cloud, requiring minimal work on your end.

 Which Inputs Should I Use?